WilliamJGrace/CV/README.md

 |[ Bank-Tech-Test ](https://github.com/WilliamJGrace/bank-tech-test)         | [GitHub Link](https://github.com/WilliamJGrace/bank-tech-test) | A mock take-home tech test that demonstrates my TDD and OOP skills.
 The task was to create a command-line app that allows a user to create a bank account, deposit and withdraw, and view a statement.|      JavaScript    |       Jasmine    |

 ## Experience
+**Mind** (July '20 to Present)  -
+*Volunteer Developer*

+- Tasked with building a product to help automate a time-consuming process using AWS Microservices

+- Working with the client to ensure we deliver usable and manageable product

 **Coople** (May '19 to Feb '20)  -
 *Customer Support Specialist*